FraserTooth/denki-carbon/README.md

 bun train
 ```

-New models will appear in the `/temp` folder
+New models will be written to the `/temp` folder.
+If you want to propose a model for use in the main app, move the whole folder into the `/src/forecast/models` folder and remove the old folder for that utility.

 #### Docker